 The exhibition explores the presence of funk in various cultural practices, specifically, in the visual arts domain, for which funk has become a reference in terms of visibility, political resistance, otherness and form.
 It features a range of objects relating to the history of this musical genre, combined with extensive audiovisuals of sounds, voices and gestures.
 In this way, the public is invited to discover the unique universe of funk in all its different forms.

-As part of the France-Brazil Season
+As part of the Brazil-France 2025 season

 ↑ © Thales Leite – Courtesy of Museu de Arte do Rio